-This AQAP will be taken to relevant Committees for approval once the consultation has been completed.
+This air quality action plan will be taken to relevant Committees for approval once the consultation has been completed.

-This AQAP will be subject to an annual review, and appraisal of progress.
-Progress each year will be reported in the Annual Status Reports (ASRs) produced by Dorset Council, as part of our statutory Local Air Quality Management duties.
+This air quality action plan will be subject to an annual review, and appraisal of progress.
+Progress each year will be reported in the Annual Status Reports (ASRs)

+produced by Dorset Council, as part of our statutory Local Air Quality Management duties.

-If you have any comments on this AQAP please send them to Coralie McGown at:
+If you have any comments on this air quality action plan please send them to Coralie

+McGown at: